 Things to do and see in Dubai on a short stopover:

 Using the airlines to visit Iceland on a stopover:

 Iceland Air makes it easy for tourists to check out this beautiful country, if only for a few days.
-Iceland Air offers customers the option of stopping over in their country at no extra charge.
-Look into flying Iceland Air and you can get a free stopover in Iceland to explore.
+Book your flights with them and you can get a free stopover in Iceland to explore.
 They offer services to Iceland from Boston, New York, Seattle, Denver, Minneapolis/St. Paul, DC, Orlando, Tampa Bay, Anchorage, Vancouver, Montreal, Edmonton, Halifax, and Toronto.
 You can book an Iceland stopover online at Iceland Air.